Zelenskyy tells UK ‘freedom will win,’ pushes for warplanes

 The U.K. has repeatedly said it’s not practical to provide the Ukrainian military with British warplanes.
 But in a shift, the government said Wednesday it was “actively looking” at whether Ukraine could be sent Western jets, and was “in discussion with our allies” about it.

-Britain announced it would train Ukrainian pilots in Britain on “NATO-standard fighter jets” within weeks.
+Britain also said it would train Ukrainian pilots in Britain on “NATO-standard fighter jets” within weeks.

 Sunak spokesman Max Blain said the government was exploring “what jets we may be able to give” over the coming years, but had not made a decision on whether to send its F-35 or Typhoons.